Seltenheit/SQL/README.md

 # MSSQL

-Here I learned some about SQL and LINQ commands.
+Here I learned how to work with SQL and LINQ commands.
 Learned how to plug in a data base.
 Made UI using WinForms.